 a financial or other hardship keeps you from getting coverage (the Health Benefit Exchange will decide if your hardship exempts you from coverage)

 your lapse in coverage lasted less than three months in a row (this exemption is available to you only once per calendar year)

 If any of these apply to you, you must file for an exemption from coverage with the IRS.
 Learn more at www.healthcare.gov/exemptions.

-At the end of each tax year, the IRS will check to see if you were required to have health insurance.
-If you were, but did not have it for all or part of the year, the IRS will add a debt to your tax return for that year.
+At the end of each tax year, the IRS checks to see if you were required to have health insurance.
+If you were, but you did not have it for all or part of the year, the IRS will add a debt to your tax return for that year.
 This process is called the "individual responsibility penalty."
 The debt will cost:

 If you have a child who did not have coverage, the penalty amount is half the adult amount.
 There are caps on the total penalty amount a family can owe.

 You can apply for coverage through Healthplanfinder online at www.wahealthplanfinder.org, by phone at 1-855-923-4633 (1-855-WAFINDER), or by using a paper application from Healthplanfinder or your local DSHS office.
 If you go online, make sure you go to the correct website (www.wahealthplanfinder.org).
 There are copycat scams at similar sites.

 Call an In-Person Assister or an insurance broker.
 You can find a list of In-Person Assisters at WashingtonLawHelp.org, or go to www.wahealthplanfinder.org and click on the link in the upper right corner to search for a navigator or broker in your area.